vanhoangkha/Networking-fundamentals/Day59_Wireless_Architectures.md

     - Gói tin PRIORITIZATION
     - Etc…
 - WLC Functions (not time dependent)
-    - RF Quản lý
+    - RF Management
-    - Bảo mật / QoS Quản lý
+    - Security / QoS Management
     - CLIENT AUTHENTICATION
-    - CLIENT ASSOCIATION / ROAMING Quản lý
+    - CLIENT ASSOCIATION / ROAMING Management
     - RESOURCE ALLOCATION
     - Etc…

 - The WLC is also used to centrally configured the lightweight APs
-- The WLC can be located in the same Mạng con / VLAN as the lightweight APs it manages OR in a different Mạng con / VLAN
+- The WLC can be located in the same Network con / VLAN as the lightweight APs it manages OR in a different Network con / VLAN
 - The WLC and the lightweight APs AUTHENTICATE each other using DIGITAL CERTIFICATES installed on each DEVICE ( X.509 STANDARD CERTIFICATES )
-    - This ensures that only AUTHORIZED APs can join the Mạng
+    - This ensures that only AUTHORIZED APs can join the Network

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c154bcad-ae81-4fb8-9acf-56913dffaf04)